 EXCITEMENT data sets: These datasets, available in English and Italian, contain negative feedbacks from customers where they state reasons for dissatisfaction with a given company.

 Still can’t find the data you need?
-Gengo provides custom chatbot training data in 37 languages to help make your conversations more interactive and supportive for customers worldwide.
+Gengo provides custom chatbot training data for machine learning in 37 languages to help make your conversations more interactive and supportive for customers worldwide.
+Contact us today to learn more about how we can work for you.